diez/www.diez.org/docs/getting-started/index.md

 #### Additional guides
 If you'd prefer to first learn a bit more about your Diez project and how to compose your design tokens, we have you covered with the Diez Basics guide.
-Want to hook your new Diez project up to Design Tools?
+Want to hook your new Diez project up to design tools?
 We've got you there too.

 <div class="cards-holster">
   <router-link class="card fourth" to="/getting-started/the-basics">